Document Classification: Theoretical Exploratory Paper

 Bogle's essence lay in his system design capability that eliminated complexity while preserving essentials.

-- Moat: A company's sustainable competitive advantage protecting it from competitors.
+Moat [Established Term]: A company's sustainable competitive advantage protecting it from competitors.
 A concept Buffett heavily emphasizes.
 Examples include brand power, patents, and economies of scale.

-Case Study: Those Who Receive Fish, Those Who Fish, and Those Who Create Fishing Systems
+Those Who Receive Fish, Those Who Fish, and Those Who Create Fishing Systems

 - Those Who Receive Fish: Seek temporary profits.
 Highly dependent on external sources, vulnerable to environmental changes.
 In investing, these are people who blindly follow "recommended stocks."